RickeyEstes2/ChatGPT-Chatbot/README.md

 ### PyDroid3
 -<a name="PyDroid3"> [PyDroid3](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3)
-pandas, datetime, os, colorama and openai must be installed, if they aren't, then follow the instructions in this video --> <A Href="https://youtu.be/ylU3l1FRuAU">Click here</a>.
+pandas, datetime, os, colorama and openai==0.28 must be installed, if they aren't, then follow the instructions in this video --> <A Href="https://youtu.be/ylU3l1FRuAU">Click here</a>.
 After watching that video <a Href="https://youtube.com/shorts/_7kEiYdZ2Uw?feature=share">Click here</a> to watch this one.

 <A Href="https://youtu.be/ylU3l1FRuAU">Click here</a> for the instructions to install the modules using [PyDroid3](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3)